 P.A.
-103-0380 will become effective January 1, 2024was enacted on July 28, 2023 and modifymodified the IPA Act by authorizing, including Section 1-20, which now authorizes the Agency to procure RECs from newly modernized or retooled hydropower249 dams or dams that have been converted to support hydropower generation.250 "Modernized" or "retooled" means the construction, repair, maintenance, or significant expansion of turbines and existing hydropower dams.251 REC procurements from hydropower projects are limited to hydropower facilities at existing dams and do not apply to new construction of dams. -Mirroring language applicable to brownfield site photovoltaic projects, Section 1-75(c)(1)(C) now also states that the "Agency shall also consider other approaches, in addition to competitive procurements, to procure renewable energy credits from new and existing hydropower facilities to support the development and maintenance of these facilities."252
+103-0380 will become effective January 1, 2024 and modify the IPA Act by authorizing the Agency to procure RECs from newly modernized or retooled hydropower248 dams or dams that have been converted to support hydropower generation.249 "Modernized" or "retooled" means the construction, repair, maintenance, or significant expansion of turbines and existing hydropower dams.250 REC procurements from hydropower projects are limited to hydropower facilities at existing dams and do not apply to new construction of dams.
+Mirroring language applicable to brownfield site photovoltaic projects, Section 1-75(c)(1)(C) now also states that the "Agency shall also consider other approaches, in addition to competitive procurements, to procure renewable energy credits from new and existing hydropower facilities to support the development and maintenance of these facilities."251